heshamabdelazim/Learn-Postman-with-me/README.md

 That does mean that client send to the server to do(to verb) something (GET data, POST data, DELETE data, PUT data, ...) <br/>

 Firstly, In this section you need to know the <b>http methods</b> which they are (GET, POST, DELETE, PUT,...)<br/>
-Secondly, you need to know after send to the server, What would the server say to you? would it be Ok, not found or what? <br/>
+Secondly, you need to know after send to the server, What would the server say to you?<br/>
-how to konw that? by <b>status code</b>
+would it be Ok, not found or what? how to konw that? by <b>status code</b>

 ```javascript
 let test="string";